ministryofjustice/intranet/README.md

 ## Getting Started

-1. Clone this repo to your local machine.
-Since you'll be using this as a starter for your project, you'll want to delete the `.git` directory.
+1. Clone this repo to your local machine and change directories.
     ```bash
     git clone git@github.com:ministryofjustice/intranet.git .
-    rm -rf .git
+    cd intranet/
     ```

-2. Create a `.env` file by copying from `.env.example`:
-    ```bash
-    cp .env.example .env
-    ```

-    Set the `SERVER_NAME` variable – it should be your project name, and must always end with `.docker`.
-This is the hostname that will be used for development on your local machine.

-3. Build the project locally.
+2. Build the project locally.
 This will install composer dependencies on your local filesystem.
     ```bash
     make build
     ```

     If you experience any errors at this point, it may be due to being unable to access the private composer repository.
 [More details here](#private-composer-repository).

-4. Start the dory proxy, if it's not already running.
+3. Start the dory proxy, if it's not already running.
     ```bash
     dory up
     ```

     If you get an error message when trying to start dory, make sure you have docker running.

-5. Build and run the docker image.
+4. Build and run the docker image.
     ```bash
     make run
     ```

-6. Once the docker image has built and is running, you should be able to access the running container by going to the hostname you specified in `.env` using your web browser.

-    You will need to run through the WordPress installation wizard in your browser.
+5. Launch the website in your default browser.
+    ```bash
+    make launch
+    ```

+6. If this is a new install you may get a development replica by executing the WASM utility.
+    ```bash
+    wasm migrate intranet2:dev .
+    ```

-    The WordPress admin area will be accessible at `/wp/wp-admin`.
+   The WordPress admin area will be accessible at `/wp-admin`.

 ## Composer + WordPress plugins